 If the air is too humid and sticky, it can prevent the male part of the flower from releasing its pollen.
 If the air is too dry, the pollen might not stick to the female part of the flower.

 Improper watering, lack of sunlight, nutrient deficiencies, pests, and diseases can all cause stress to tomato plants.
-This stress can prevent them from producing flowers or fruit, and it can even cause them to drop existing flowers or fruit.
+This stress can prevent tomato plants from producing flowers or fruit, and it can even cause the vines to drop existing flowers or fruit.

 Why Are My Tomatoes Not Ripening?